crkn-rcdr/OCR-Evaluations/README.md

 can differ by platform, and the Windows and Mac products should not be treated as identical based on one secondary source alone.

-For this repo, the most important FineReader points are the ones that affect OCR comparisons directly:

-- strong page and layout analysis for columns, tables, headers, footers, and mixed document structure
-- aggressive image cleanup and OCR-oriented preprocessing
-- mature export and reconstruction into searchable PDF and editable formats
-- broad multilingual support
-- good performance on low-quality scans and complex business or archival documents

 The IntuitionLabs article also describes FineReader as using neural OCR components, possibly in a multi-engine setup that combines newer LSTM-based recognition with older ABBYY logic.
 That is a useful external interpretation,